tari/taricorp.net/content/posts/2020/introducing-tihle/index.md

 ### Debugging in pictures

 With this work, the general structure of the emulator seems sound.
-Although I didn't want to implement an OS to begin with one is now present, though its complexity is strictly controlled according to whether I find it easier to implement routines in Z80 or as traps.
+Although I didn't want to implement an OS to begin with, one is now present; however though its complexity is strictly controlled according to whether I find it easier to implement routines in Z80 or as traps, so this seems reasonable.
 It was then a matter of **implementing and debugging the core functions** that Phoenix needs.

 For some parts of debugging it was easier to write small programs that exercised only the function(s) that needed debugging; these might be good to promote